-- In line with DfE documentation 'Relationship Education, Relationships and Sex Education (RSE) and Health Education' (2021) we want to put in place the key building blocks of health, respectful relationships, focusing on family and friendship, in all context, including online. - To offer all pupils a planned programme of education about human development, healthy relationships, sexuality, gender orientation and family life, which is developmental, integrated into the whole curriculum and appropriate to age, understanding and maturity of the child. - To ensure pupils are taught the benefits of a healthier lifestyle and what determines their physical health. - To teach children an understanding of how to build mental resilience and wellbeing, including how friendships can support mental wellbeing. - To ensure children are able to recognise when they and others are struggling with mental health and how to respond. - To teach children that physical health and mental wellbeing are interlinked, and that good physical health contributes to good mental wellbeing, and vice versa. - To generate an open atmosphere in which pupils can ask questions, seek advice about good health and wellbeing, discuss sexual matters without embarrassment and develop a positive attitude towards their bodies. - To help support the development of qualities such as confidence, resilience, honesty, integrity, courage, humility, kindness, generosity, trustworthiness, a sense of justice, self-respect and self-control in children. - To encourage understanding and respect for different cultural and faith practices relating to sexuality and healthy relationships.
+- In line with the draft 2024 DfE documentation 'Relationships Education, Relationships and Sex Education (RSE) and Health Education' we want to put in place the key building blocks of health, respectful relationships, focusing on family and friendship, in all contexts, including online. - To offer all pupils a planned programme of education about human development, healthy relationships, wellbeing, safety, sexuality, gender orientation and family life, which is developmental, integrated into the whole curriculum and appropriate to age, understanding and maturity of the child. - To ensure pupils are taught the benefits of a healthier lifestyle and what determines their physical health. - To teach children an understanding of how to build mental resilience and wellbeing, including how friendships can support mental wellbeing. - To ensure children are able to recognise when they and others are struggling with mental health and how to respond. - To help children understand that worrying and feeling down are normal and affect everyone at different times and are not in themselves a sign of a mental health condition. - To appreciate that change and loss, including bereavement, can provoke a range of feelings; that grief is a natural response to bereavement and everyone grieves differently. - To teach children that physical health and mental wellbeing are interlinked, and that good physical health contributes to good mental wellbeing, and vice versa. - To generate an open atmosphere in which pupils can ask questions, seek advice about good health and wellbeing, discuss sexual matters without embarrassment and develop a positive attitude towards their bodies.

-- To encourage pupils to value themselves and others and behave responsibly and develop the skills to form healthy relationships based on mutual respect, trust and the right of everyone to equal treatment. - To help pupils to acquire the skills, knowledge and understanding needed to make healthy and informed choices in the future. - To help pupils to develop the ability to recognise peer and social pressures and to resist such pressure where appropriate. - To help pupils understand boundaries in relationships with peers, families and others, in all contexts, including online.
+- To help support the development of qualities such as confidence, resilience, honesty, integrity, courage, humility, kindness, generosity, trustworthiness, a sense of justice, self-respect and self-control in children. - To encourage understanding and respect for different cultural and faith practices relating to sexuality and healthy relationships. - To encourage pupils to value themselves and others and behave responsibly and develop the skills to form healthy relationships based on mutual respect, trust and the right of everyone to equal treatment. - To understand their rights and responsibilities as citizens and that the age of criminal responsibility is ten. - To help pupils to acquire the skills, knowledge and understanding needed to make healthy and informed choices in the future. - To help pupils to develop the ability to recognise peer and social pressures and to resist such pressure where appropriate. - To help pupils understand boundaries in relationships with peers, families and others, in all contexts, including online.
 Pupils will learn how to report concerns and seek advice when they suspect or know that something is wrong. - To encourage pupils to develop an understanding of risk and safety and to acquire the skills to assert their personal rights. - To develop an awareness of non-stereotyped gender roles and foster healthy and respectful peer-to-peer communication and behaviour between boys and girls.